University of St. Gallen

 Mastering several languages, knowing different European cultures and adopting a global perspective is more and more essential nowadays.
 In the current job market, the multidisciplinary curriculum is one of the key success for a career in the international setting.

-This is exactly to for these reasons that Sciences Po and the University of St.Gallen in Switzerland (HSG), both members of the Association of Professional Schools of International Affairs (APSIA), have created a dual degree programme which allows students to obtain, after two years of study, the University of St.Gallen's Master in International Affairs and Governance and the Sciences Po Master's degree, in one of the 7 masters offered at the Paris School of International Affairs (PSIA).
+This is exactly to for these reasons that the Paris School of International Affairs (PSIA) at Sciences Po and the University of St.Gallen, both members of the Association of Professional Schools of International Affairs (APSIA), have created a dual degree programme in international affairs.

 This two-year programme intends to prepare students and future decision-makers for internationally focused jobs, both in the private and public sectors.